macmillanpublishers/Word-template/docs/dev/development+workflow.md

 ### master
 Current production files.
 The template and version files that are attached to [the production download page](https://confluence.macmillan.com/display/PBL/Word+Template+downloads+-+production) (i.e., from which the installer downloads when installing for end-users) are synced directly to the repository with the Git for Confluence connector.

 Only `hotfix-*` branches may branch off of `master`, and only `hotfix-*` and `releases` branches may be merged into it.
-By definition, any changes merged into `master` are a new release and require that the version number be incremented.
+By definition, any changes merged into `master` are a new release and require that the version number be incremented, which prompts users to update.

 ### releases
 Used for beta testing.
-These files are attached to [this page](https://confluence.macmillan.com/display/PBL/Word+template+downloads+-+pre-release) page via the Git for Confluence connector.
+These files are attached to [this page](https://confluence.macmillan.com/display/PBL/Word+template+downloads+-+pre-release) via the Git for Confluence connector.

 Primarily a way for our composition vendor (and any brave and interested individuals) to test updates before they get a wider release.

 Nothing should branch off of this branch, and only `hotfix-*` and `develop` may be merged into it.

 ### develop
 Development branch.
 As much as possible, should be stable enough to be ready for the next release.
-These files are attached to [this page](https://confluence.macmillan.com/display/PBL/Word+template+downloads+-+staging) page via the Git for Confluence connector.
+These files are attached to [this page](https://confluence.macmillan.com/display/PBL/Word+template+downloads+-+staging) via the Git for Confluence connector.

-Only `features` branches may branch off of it, and only `features` and `hotfix-*` branches may be merged into it.
+Only `features` branches may branch off of it, though any branches may be merged into it.

 ### features
 Individual features are developed in their own branches with whatever name makes sense.
 The branches are deleted after the feature is merged into `develop`.

 ### hotfix-*
 Created when quick changes need to be made to `master` for urgent fixes that do not incorporate the current `develop` branch.
 The * in the branch name should be replaced by the new version number.
-Hotfix branches are deleted after they have been merged back into `master`.
+Hotfix branches are deleted after they have been merged back into `master` and `develop`.

 # Detailed steps for merging branches
-The specific steps involved in the development process are a little more complicated than presented [here](http://nvie.com/posts/a-successful-git-branching-model/), because (1) we need to manage the template binary files, and (2) some modules are shared among templates.
+The specific steps involved in the development process are a little more complicated than presented [here](http://nvie.com/posts/a-successful-git-branching-model/), because (1) we need to manage the template binary files, (2) some modules are shared among templates, and (3) some modules are from other repositories.

 ## New hotfix changes
 * Begin a new `hotfix-*` branch from `master`, using the new version number in the branch name.